tmaringgele/CausalBoundingEngine/docs/source/algorithms.rst

 **Dependencies**: R, rpy2, causaloptim R package

-**Reference**: Sachs, M., Jonsson, E., Gabriel, E., Sjölander, A. (2022). causaloptim: An Interface to Specify Causal Graphs and Compute Bounds on Causal Effects.
-R package.
+**Reference**: Sachs, M. C., Sjölander, A., & Gabriel, E. E. (2022).
+A General Method for Deriving Tight Symbolic Bounds on Causal Effects. *Journal of Computational and Graphical Statistics*, 31(2), 496-510.
+See :doc:`references` for complete citation.

 **Description**: Uses symbolic computation to derive analytic bounds on causal effects.
 Integrates with the R package ``causaloptim`` for graph specification and optimization.